Movie

 Reviewed by Paghat the Ratgirl

-Don Coscarelli is the director of the Beastmaster & Phantasm franchises, & with this first "Bubba" film may be on the trail of a third francise, with a prequel, Bubba Noservatu, announced in 2005.
+Don Coscarelli was the director of the Beastmaster & Phantasm franchises.
+With this first "Bubba" film he may have been on the trail of a third francise, with a prequel, Bubba Nosferatu, announced in 2005, but long delayed.

 There's considerable humor in heading off to fight a monster in one's wheelchair, but underneath the slapstick there is also a serious story about the fate of the elderly in America.

-It's too bad there wasn't a little more imagination in the monster portion of the story, but if Campbell's aged Elvis & Ossie's Jack Kennedy are the only things the film delivers with any panache, that's enough to make it worth viewing.
-But one can't help but lament the film it might have been if the monster story wasn't so clunky one-note ordinary.
+It's too bad there wasn't a little more imagination in the monster portion of the story, for alas the shambling actor in a cheap costume isn't much.
+Even so, if Campbell's aged Elvis & Ossie's Jack Kennedy are the only things the film delivers with any panache, that's enough to make it worth viewing.
+But one can't help but lament the film it might have been if the poorly designed monster wasn't so clunky one-note ordinary.

 copyright © by Paghat the Ratgirl